bniladridas/TestApp/docs/rewrite-commits.md

 4. Force pushes all branches to origin
 5. Force pushes all tags to origin

 Note: Uses `git filter-repo` for modern, efficient rewriting.
+Called by `safe-push.sh` for automated workflow.